statisticsnorway/dapla-spark-plugin/README.md

 |LDS_GSIM_SPARK_OAUTH_USERNAME|spark.ssb.gsim.oauth.userName|OAUTH username|
 |LDS_GSIM_SPARK_OAUTH_PASSWORD|spark.ssb.gsim.oauth.password|OAUTH password|

-Using only docker, on can build and run zeppelin or polynote with the following commands:
+Using only docker, one can build and run zeppelin or polynote with the following commands:

 ```bash
 > # Compile the project